 “Not just yet,” said Molly.
 “As a matter of fact, we’re hoping to find some way to get by.”

 “Then I’ll conscript you into the military service.
 We need all the help we can get, there’s plenty of work for you here.”

 “Jolly good, quite pleased to meet you.”
-The soldier grasped my hand in a bone crunching handshake.
+He grasped my hand in a bone crunching handshake.
 “I’m Major Bartholomew Saxby of the Mutant Eradication Forces, and this is my command.
 We suffered a chilling giant bat attack a fortnight ago.
-I lost three of my gunners, carried off by the bats, and in the resulting panic, the rest of my men deserted their posts – the cowards ran off into the hills, never to be seen again.”
+I lost three of my gunners, carried off by the bats, and in the resulting panic, the rest of my men deserted their posts.
+The cowards ran off into the hills, never to be seen again.”

 Saxby looked us over more carefully.
 “A fine pair of horses you’ve brought.
 We have stables behind the barracks and barrels of oats.
 Do you have firearms to present for inspection?”